UNIVERSITY NEWS LAST UPDATED : 04 JUNE

 Professor Stuart Brand, who led development of the SAP scheme with the Students’ Union, said at a time when students can too easily be viewed as “passive consumers” the judges were impressed that at Birmingham City University learners were proactively integrated into the fabric of their learning and research communities.

-“The SAP initiative is an example of how we are working in close and effective partnership, actively encouraging our students to become part of the learning process,” added Professor Brand, Director of the University's own learning lab, the Centre for the Enhancement of Learning and Teaching (CELT).
+“The SAP initiative is an example of how we are working in close and effective partnership, actively encouraging our students to become part of the learning process,” added Professor Brand, Director of the University's own learning lab, the Centre for the Enhancement of Learning and Teaching (CELT) now known as EDS.

 “I really do believe we have developed something that is unique and I hope will inspire and influence the sector.”